 Internal Control Weaknesses and Information Uncertainty

-Keywords: Information uncertainty, reporting credibility, Sarbanes-Oxley, scaled securities regulation
+Keywords: earnings quality, information uncertainty, reporting credibility, Sarbanes-Oxley, audit quality, cost of capital, scaled securities regulation

 JEL Classification: G12, G14, G18, G34, G38, M41, M45, M49